Mateocontrerass/mateocontrerass/README.md

 ## Interest
 🔭 I am currently learning and implementing Machine Learning algorithms 🤖 such as Random Forests, LM, XGBoost, (...).

 :seedling: I am also improving my dexterity in R and Python :snake: and learning SQL.
-I would like to learn C++ too as it is a faster programming language for big data management.

-:blue_book: I want to learn Cloud computing ☁️ such as Azure and AWS.
+:blue_book: I am also interested in Cloud computing and the deployment of Machine Learning models.

 ## Tech & Tools Preference